 There are 26 cats in the pet shop.
 This is two more than three times the number of dogs.
 How many dogs are there in the pet shop?

 Alice and Bob have some candy.
 If Alice gives Bob a piece of candy, Bob has twice as much candy as her.
 If Bob gives Alice a piece of candy, they have the same number.
 How many pieces of candy do they each have?

 When getting your child to attempt these questions, always ask them to show their reasoning, as this is the essence of algebra (and indeed of all mathematics!).
 In the last example, they may solve the problem through trial and error.
 Algebra becomes really powerful when it gives us systematic methods that can be applied to a flexible range of problems.

 Is your child still struggling with algebra?

 Math-Whizz, the multi-award-winning online math tutor from Whizz Education, can help!
 After a no-pressure initial assessment, Math-Whizz can pinpoint gaps in your child’s core math knowledge (e.g. algebra) and provide them with individualized lessons that will close these gaps by catering to their unique level of ability and pace of learning.
-In fact, with just 45-60 minutes usage a week*, Math-Whizz can increase your child’s math ability by 18 months during their first year of use.
+With just 60 minutes of access to the Math-Whizz Tutor each week, your child can expect to increase their math learning by 18 months in their first year of use.
 To find out more, please visit our parents’ page.